EASA Integrated ATPL (A)

 - Phase 6 – Multi-Crew Cooperation Course (MCC)

-At the end of the program, the trainee will have flown: 205 hours out of which 109.5 hours Dual (with FI), 116 hours under IFR, 20 hours SPIC, 50 hours on the simulator, 50 hours solo cross-country.
+At the end of the program, the trainee will have flown: at least 198 hours out of which, at least 126.5 hours Dual (with FI), at least 116 hours under IFR, at least 55 hours SPIC, at least 55 hours on the simulator, and at least 16.5 hours PIC.

 18 years old minimum